Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Abstract

 \section{Abstract}

-We derive the general relativistic linear tidal response of a neutron star modeled as a barotropic perfect fluid.
-From the covariant fluid effective action, we linearize about equilibrium and obtain the action for fluid displacements coupled to metric perturbations.
-Splitting the latter into external and induced parts and integrating out the induced field yields a Hermitian operator and a discrete gapped spectrum of driven modes.
-Projecting the displacement onto this eigenbasis and integrating out the spatial dependence over the stellar radius reduces the dynamics to tidal-driven oscillators, with couplings set by relativistic inner products and overlap integrals.
-Matching to the quadrupolar worldline effective action gives a mode-sum response function and analytic dynamical tidal deformabilities from mode frequencies, normalizations, and overlaps.
+We develop an effective field theory framework for the conservative linear tidal response of a relativistic neutron star modeled as a perfect fluid with conserved particle number.
+Starting from the covariant fluid action in a curved background, we linearize about a static equilibrium configuration and obtain the quadratic action for fluid displacements coupled to metric perturbations.
+We then split the metric perturbation into induced and externally sourced parts, and integrate out the induced metric on a conservative matched domain using a symmetric Green kernel.
+The resulting effective fluid theory contains metric-mediated fluid interactions through a self-adjoint operator acting on the displacement, while the external perturbation acts as a tidal source.
+This self-adjoint structure permits a modal expansion of the pole sector: after projection onto conservative eigenmodes, the dynamics reduce to tidally driven oscillators with couplings fixed by relativistic inner products and overlap integrals.
+Matching these oscillator variables to the quadrupolar worldline theory gives analytic expressions for the modal dynamical tidal deformabilities in terms of mode frequencies, normalizations, and overlap integrals.
+We also identify a source-only non-pole sector generated by terms quadratic in the external perturbation.
+This sector does not affect the mode amplitudes, but its electric-quadrupolar projection can contribute to the full tidal response.
+This formulation clarifies which part of the relativistic tidal response is captured by explicit fluid modes and where a possible source-only non-pole contribution enters the worldline description.